Packaging j4-dmenu-desktop

 The current template doesn’t install it to your computer’s root, but to masterdir’s root, because masterdir is isolated.

 Installing things to masterdir is not tolerable in templates.
-It pollutes the masterdir and it can no longer be safely used afterwards.
+It pollutes the masterdir and it can no longer be safely used afterwards6.

 In CMake, this can be solved by calling make install like this: